richardmarcela/42-born2beroot/README.md

 sudo ufw allow PORT - allow a new port

-sudo ufw delete allow PORT
+sudo ufw delete allow PORT - delete port

 getent group user42/sudo - get the users in the group